-- Avoid alienating your readers by assuming they’ll understand.
+- Avoid alienating your readers by assuming they’ll understand technical details.
 Skip the jargon and explain every acronym to hold their attention the entire way.

 - A good business case study is a story.
-Make sure it reads like one.
-And a conversational tone often works best.
+Make sure it has a strong beginning, middle, and end.
+A conversational tone often works best.

 - Keep it focused.
 Don’t highlight a million wins for a single case study.
 Pick one or two combinations of challenges and solutions instead.
 If you include more, you might dilute your message or bore your readers.

-- And always include direct quotes for an added dose of personality, energy, and human connection.
+- Always include direct quotes for an added dose of personality, energy, and human connection.